What is this statement about?

 - Processing any job or voluntary role

 - Providing you with direct marketing & correspondence.
-We may send information, marketing and fundraising materials which further the aims of Royal Voluntary Service.
+We may telephone or send information, marketing and fundraising materials which further the aims of Royal Voluntary Service.

 - Using it in your best interest when processing your information, to protect you against fraud when transacting on our website, and to ensure our websites and systems are secure.